It is the role of council to represent the public and to consider the well-being and interests of the municipality.

 City of Greater Sudbury, Public Participation Policy

-Community engagement process options include:
+Common engagement options

-Community engagement software
+Online community engagement software

 EngagementHQ